davidkellis/able/able_language.md

 1. Assignment operator: `=`
    The assignment operator is used in assignment expressions to assign the value expressed in the right hand side (RHS) of the assignment expression to the identifier or identifiers specified in the left hand side (LHS) of the assignment expression.
 The assignment operator is right-associative.
 The assignment operator is not a function, and as a result, is not a first-class object that may be used as a value.
-2. Exponentiation operator: `**`
-   The exponentiation operator is a right-associative operator with precedence that is higher than addition, subtraction, multiplication, and division.

 ## Interfaces

-An interface is a set of functions that are guaranteed to be defined for a given type or type constructor.
+An interface is a set of functions that are guaranteed to be defined for a given type.

+An interface can be used to represent either (1) an abstract type, or (2) a constraint on a type or type variable.

+When used as an abstract type, the interface functions as a lens through which we see and interact with some underlying type that implements the interface.
+This form of polymorphism allows us to use different types as if they were the same type.
+For example, if the concrete types Int and Float both implement an interface called Numeric, then one could create an `Array Numeric` consisting of both `Int` and `Float` values.

-An interface can be used as either a constraint on a type, or a type expression.
-When used as a constraint on a type, the type being constrained is deemed to implement the interface.
-When used as a type expression, the interface represents a constrained view of the type being represented.
+When used as a constraint on a type, the interpretation is that some context needs to reference the underlying type, while also making a claim or guarantee that the underlying type implements the interface.

+### Interface Definitions

 Interfaces are defined with the following syntax:
 ```